HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

     follow-up changes resulting from the `dcp2`_ PR review process and resume this PR at step 1.

+7)  If a reviewer requests that the PR be changed from `expedited review`_ to normal review, remove the label and note that fact on the Slack announcement thread.
+The current and subsequent review cycles revert back to the normal timeline.

-7)  Otherwise, respond to every review comment either by making a source code change that you think appropriately addresses the comment or by replying with a comment explaining your opposition to the change or asking for more information.
+8)  Otherwise, respond to every review comment either by making a source code change that you think appropriately addresses the comment or by replying with a comment explaining your opposition to the change or asking for more information.
 When addressing a set of related review comments with a source